 Hospitals and physicians at hospitals: Review your policy regarding determining inpatient versus observation status.
 Review specific patient files that were admitted as inpatient.
 Was a commercial screening tool used?
 Is there adequate documentation that the physician made an independent decision to admit the patient?
 Hold educational seminars for your physicians.
 Educate!
 And have an attorney on retainer – this issue will be litigated.

-Posted on February 27, 2017, in Administrative Costs, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, Denials of Claims, Denials of Medicaid Services, Doctors, Federal Government, Final Rulings, Gordon & Rees, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare RAC, Medicare Reimbursement Rates, North Carolina, Physicians, RAC, RAC Audits, Regulatory Audits, Secretary of Health and Human Services, Self-Audits and tagged Alexander v.
+Posted on February 27, 2017, in Administrative Costs, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Denials of Claims, Denials of Medicaid Services, Doctors, Federal Government, Final Rulings, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare RAC, Medicare Reimbursement Rates, North Carolina, Physicians, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Regulatory Audits, Secretary of Health and Human Services, Self-Audits and tagged Alexander v.
 Cochran, Centers for Medicare and Medicaid Services, CMS, Commercial screening tool, Health and Human Services, HHS, Hospitals, Hospitals and Medicare, Inpatient, Inpatient Hospital, Inpatient Hospital Claims, Inpatient Hospital Stays, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare beneficiaries, Medicare beneficiaries property right, Medicare class action, Medicare Part A, Medicare Part B, Medicare patient admissions, Medicare policy, Observation status, Property Interest, Property interest in inpatient hospital stays, RAC Audit, Recovery Audit Contractor.
 Bookmark the permalink.
 1 Comment.